 On Thursday, the court overruled that ruling, Quill Corp. v.
 North Dakota, which had said that the Constitution bars states from requiring businesses to collect sales taxes unless they have a substantial connection to the state.

-Justices Clarence Thomas, Ruth Bader Ginsburg, Samuel A. Alito Jr. and Neil Gorsuch joined the majority opinion.
+The vote was 5-4.
+Justice Anthony M. Kennedy wrote the majority opinion and was joined by Justices Clarence Thomas, Ruth Bader Ginsburg, Samuel A. Alito Jr. and Neil Gorsuch.

 In the years since 1992, three members of the Supreme Court had indicated that they might be ready to reconsider the Quill decision.

-In a 2015 concurring opinion, for instance, Kennedy seemed to call for a fresh challenge to the decision.
+In a 2015 concurring opinion, for instance, Justice Anthony M. Kennedy seemed to call for a fresh challenge to the decision.